FarmLink-tn/website/README.md

 ## Merge conflict handling

-Because the root compatibility endpoints now funnel through the shared handler/loader functions, there is only one authoritative implementation of the contact controller and configuration bootstrap.
+Because both project layouts now funnel through the shared handler/loader functions in `server/shared/`, there is only one authoritative implementation of the contact controller and configuration bootstrap.
 Git therefore has far fewer opportunities to surface conflicts during merges.
-If you do see divergences, resolve them in the shared files under `agrimate-website/server/` and keep the root shims pointing at those sources.
-The same pattern applies to configuration: `server/config.php` loads `agrimate-website/server/config_loader.php` when available (or a minimal legacy loader otherwise) and simply calls `agrimate_load_config()`, so any credential or loader changes should land in the shared location first.
+If you do see divergences, resolve them in the shared files and keep the shims pointing at those sources.
+The same pattern applies to configuration: `server/config.php` and `agrimate-website/server/config.php` both require the shared loader and call `agrimate_load_config()`, so any credential or loader changes should land in the shared location first.

 ## Spinning the site into a standalone repository